mongodbatlas logo

 configDatabase string

 Required for DATABASE type.
-The name of the MongoDB database that contains the watched collection.
+The name of the MongoDB database to watch.

 configFullDocument boolean